diefenbach/django-lfs/docs/user/management/catalog/products.rst

     For variants following is true:

     Standard
-        Inherits the activate base price from the bae article.
+        Inherits the activate base price from the base article.
 Values for ``base price unit`` and ``base price amount`` are taken from the base article.

     Yes